 Muscles around the hip are commonly injured, too.
 Athletes often look for therapy after a hamstring or hip flexor strain.

 If you’re having pain isolated in the glute area without groin pain, physical therapists are sure to rule out nerve irritation from the low back.

-If any of this sounds like you, go see a physical therapist today and get on the road to recovery!
+Does any of this sound like you?
+Go see a physical therapist today and get on the road to recovery!